Get insider access

 5. Easiest-To-Use DSLR Camera For Beginners

 The Nikon D3500 is the best beginner DSLR camera for those completely new to photography.
-It's affordable, lightweight, and has a simple user interface, making it an easy jump from your smartphone.
-You won't find too many bells and whistles here, like 4k video capability or a flip-out screen, but this is a good choice for beginners because of its interactive 'Guide' shooting mode.
+It's affordable and lightweight and has a simple user interface, making it an easy jump from your smartphone.
+Just like the Canon EOS Rebel T7/2000D, you won't find too many bells and whistles here, like 4k video capability or a flip-out screen, but this is a good choice for beginners because of its interactive 'Guide' shooting mode.
 Built right into the mode dial, the Guide Mode walks you through the basics of photography as you shoot.

 While it's aimed at total beginners, the D3500 has a sensor on par with the Nikon D5600 above, capturing excellent overall image quality.
-Battery life is also fantastic, so it can easily last through long days of use.
-Ultimately, if you don't know your aperture from your ISO yet, the D3500—or even older generations like the D3400—is one of the best options.
-However, like the D5600, it's been discontinued, so you'll likely have to look for a secondhand model.
+Its battery life is also fantastic, so it can easily last through long days of use.
+Ultimately, if you don't know your aperture from your ISO yet, the D3500—or even older generations like the D3400—is a great place to start.
+However, like the D5600, it's been discontinued, so you'll have to settle for a secondhand model.

 See our review